doriansmiley/lotusJS/README.md

 # Data Binding

-Lotus incorporates Lavender's data binding utilities into it's mediator base class `Lotus.AbstractMediator`.
-While you are free to implement data binding in any layer of your application, you are encouraged to encapsulate data binding in your mediators.
-This ensures your web components remain properly encapsulated and reusable, and delegates data binding operations to a single layer within your application.

-In order to notify observers of changes you must define the bindable end point.
+Lotus incorporates Lavender's data binding utilities to define dinable end points in your objects, and to set up data bindings.
+Before you can bind to a property of an object you have to make sure your object extends `Lavender.Subject` somehwere is its inheritance chain, and you must make sure to call the object's `notify` method when changes occur.
 For example:
 ````
 Lavender.RecordSet = function (timeToLive, listFunction) {
     //Define private vars